Curious about Diabetes Reversal? Click this bar to learn the latest science and strategies to resolve the root causes of diabetes!

 The first time we made a spicy tomato chutney we didn’t have enough tomatoes so we substituted a can of fire-roasted tomatoes for half of the tomatoes the recipe called for.
 We fell in love with the recipe and were happily surprised when it was even better the next time we made it with all fresh tomatoes.
 Always, use what you have!

 Tamarind paste is an ingredient we use in some of our favorite recipes.
 It’s sour in a tart way.
-There’s nothing like it.
-If you enjoy making Indian food, stock it in your pantry!
+There’s nothing like it, but if you don't have it, lemon/lime juice will provid ethe sour flavor this chutney needs.

 We hope you love this recipe as much as we do!
 If you have an article or recipe requests, let us know on our Facebook page: Your Vegan FamilyWhile you're there, please like our page and share our posts!